Jupyter Notebooks#

 ), write your UCPH username where the screenshot hasabc123

-, and set the final value to22
+, and make sure that the value is22

 .Finally, click